Building an Ecommerce Website – First Steps

 What Are Your Plans for Expansion?

 You already looked at how many items you’re currently selling on your site.
 How many more are you going to add in the next one to three years?
 You need to make sure that the cart you choose has room for growth.
 Beyond looking at the quantity for sale, you want to be sure that the growth doesn’t require a whole new set of shipping, taxation, or integration solutions.
 Lastly, your hosting plays a key role in the optimization of your ecommerce website.
 The hosting you choose needs to be flexible enough for your growth plans as well.
 WP Engine has a number of resources to help you dig further into the nitty gritty of building an ecommerce site for success.
+We’re always willing to provide some web consulting if you need a hand.

 How Can We Help You?